manansaini/sandbox/QA/SecArch.md

 #  SA&A Process:

-  Security Assessment and Authorization (SA&A) is the process by which federal agencies examine their information technology infrastructure and develop supporting evidence necessary for security assurance accreditation.
+Security Assessment and Authorization (SA&A) is the process by which agencies examine their information technology infrastructure and develop supporting evidence necessary for security assurance accreditation.

 # AAA: